 - You should be able to feel water being drawn out of the cabbage as you mix in the salt.
 This is the brine beginning to form!
 The longer you mix it in the bowl the better.

-- Once you have mixed in the salt throughly, it is time to add the mixture into the jar.
+- Once you have mixed in the salt throughly, it is time to add the mixture into a clean jar.
 We use a one gallon glass jar, which is great for larger fermentation batches.
 Before you add in vegetable pieces, you need to dump all the liquid from the bowl into the jar.
 Then tightly pack in the vegetable pieces, removing air pockets and leaving room for a fermentation weight. place the fermentation weight on top of the cabbage mixture.
 You want the liquid brine to fully submerge the vegetable matter and fermentation weight when it's packed in the jar.
 Put the lid on your jar, and place the jar at a moderate temperature away form direct sunlight.

 - If there is not enough brine after tampering everything, you may add a small amount of 2.5% salt water solution to cover the cabbage (it MUST be a 2.5% solution).
 A 2.5% salt water solution is made by weighing one quart of water in grams, then multiplying the weight of the water by 0.025.
 The number you get is the amount of salt in grams you add to the water.
 This water can be saved in the refrigerator for multiple uses.